5 browsers I’ve tried on Linux in 2024

 • Blocking invisible trackers

-BrowserBlocking tracking adsBlocking invisible trackersProtecting you from fingerprint?
+BrowserBlocking tracking adsBlocking invisible trackersFingerprint protection?

 Floorppartial protectionpartial protectionunique fingerprint 1